darky83/EFA/README.txt

 # along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 # +--------------------------------------------------------------------+

-E.F.A stands for Email Filter Appliance
+E.F.A stands for Email Filter Appliance.
 E.F.A is born out of a need for a cost-effective email virus & spam scanning solution after the ESVA project died.

 We try to create a complete package using existing open-source anti-spam projects and combine them to a single easy to use (virtual) appliance.